obinna-nwaneri/Nafila3/README.md

 If `sudo systemctl enable --now nafila-shop` reports a failure:

-- Inspect the service status for immediate errors:
+- Inspect the service status for immediate errors (this often reproduces the `Job for nafila-shop.service failed because of unavailable resources or another system error` message with additional context):

   ```bash
   sudo systemctl status nafila-shop